Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 environment_parameters:
   my_environment_parameter:
     curriculum:
-    - MyFirstLesson: # The '-' is important as this is a list
+      - name: MyFirstLesson # The '-' is important as this is a list
         completion_criteria:
           measure: progress
           behavior: my_behavior